Skip to content

 Dynamic SCA tools can be integrated into the continuous integration/continuous deployment (CI/CD) pipeline and at runtime, looking at front- and back-end open-source components from both the inside and outside.
 Dynamic SCA can use a binary or combined approach of scanning artifacts and recognizing components with known vulnerabilities.
 The vulnerabilities’ remediation can then be prioritized depending on importance.

-What are the Benefits of Dynamic SCA?
+What are the benefits of dynamic SCA?

 Dynamic SCA tools can find components’ vulnerabilities during runtime that previously hadn’t been discovered.
 A runtime SBOM provides visibility to understand what is in use when the system is running and can include information about whether components are active and what parts are used.
 The prioritization of security assessments by dynamic SCA can tell a team the likelihood of vulnerabilities that can be exploited at runtime.
 Because dynamic SCA is deployed at runtime, it can also reduce the noise of false positives that static SCA tools can deliver.
 The dynamic SCA can also scan for continual software license use compliance down the road which can be very challenging to keep track of.
 These continual data updates from dynamic SCA benefit many of the organization’s stakeholders including DevOps and engineering.
 Another benefit is that as Contrast SCA keeps an up-to-date listing of active dependencies that users of the Contrast platform will get notified if new vulnerabilities are being reported for listed dependencies - without having to perform any new scans.How do Software Composition Analysis (SCA) Tools work?